Register Login

 When you get your mortgage pre-approval talk with your lender about the possibility of a rehab loan so if the right house comes up you are prepared with the right pre-approval.

-If you are willing to consider a rehab loan that home that needs all the wall paper stripped and a complete paint job, or the home that has a roof and furnace on their last leg can now become a possibility.
+If you are willing to consider a rehab loan for a home that needs all the wallpaper stripped and a complete paint job, or the home that has a roof and furnace on there last leg can now become a possibility.

 Other resources: